What is Waterfall Development?

 How do I breakdown the scope of a release to my development and testing teams?

-Once you have the scope defined, the features added and the requirements setup within your features for any given release you can assign out the features of a release to each developer working on your team so they can complete their design work and update the feature accordingly.
+Once you have the scope defined you can kick off your waterfall product development lifecycle with the features added and the requirements setup within your features for any given release.
+You can assign out the features of a release to each developer working on your team so they can complete their design work and update the feature accordingly.

 Once the design is complete you can update the status of the feature to notify your product manager that the feature is ready to begin coding when you reach that stage.
 Once all features are ready, you can begin your coding stage.